simeononsecurity/simeononsecurity.ch/content/articles/powershell-for-cybersecurity/index.md

 ---
-title: "Unleashing the Power of PowerShell for Enhanced Cybersecurity Operations and Compliance"
+title: "The Power of PowerShell for Enhanced Cybersecurity Operations and Compliance"
 date: 2020-02-02
 toc: true
 draft: false